rorihara/Keplerian_Mask_Generator/README.md

 - $p$ and $q$ are the power law indices for the linewidth as functions of radius and height, respectively.
 (Dictionary Keys: `['p']`, `['q']`)

 ## Output
-- If `savefits` is True, the masks will be saved as a FITS file.
-If you use a mask in CASA, please convert it to CASA image format using CASA task `importfits` before applying it.
+- If `savefits` is True, the masks are saved as a FITS file.
+If you use a mask in CASA, please convert it to CASA image format using the CASA `importfits` task before applying it.
 If the number of axes in the FITS data is four, they are ordered as [RA, DEC, STOKES, FREQ].
 - If `savefits` is False, the masks will be saved as a npy file.
 - If `make_animation` is True, an animation will be created and saved as an HTML file.